You’ll find lots to see and do at Powell Gardens any time of year—so relax, recharge and get inspired!

 Where to Shop

 Visit Perennial Gifts in the Visitor Education Center for gardening supplies and garden decor, seasonal gifts, books and more.
 When you choose a gift from Perennial Gifts, it is also a gift to Powell Gardens.
 And don't forget: members receive a discount on all gift shop items!
-We've also included a few of our best-sellers online.
-Shop now!

 What to Know Before You Go